Discover the Ocmulgee National Monument in Macon Georgia.

 Browse through the Ocmulgee National Monument Association's Museum Shop.

-Except for special events sponsored by the Ocmulgee National Monument Association no fees are charged to enter and visit Ocmulgee National Monument.
-During the special events of the Ocmulgee Indian Celebration (third weekend in September) and the spring Lantern light Tours (March) an event fee of $5 is charged for anyone 13 years and older.
+Fees & Reservations - Except for special events sponsored by the Ocmulgee National Monument Association no fees are charged to enter and visit Ocmulgee National Monument.
+During the special events of the Ocmulgee Indian Celebration (third weekend in September) and the spring Lantern light Tours (March) a small event fee is charged for anyone 13 years and older.

 Special Use Permits are available through a permitting process.
-The application fee for a special use permit is $50.
+There is an application fee for a special use permit.
 Other charges may apply depending on the needs of the group applying for a special use permit.

 Interesting Ocmulgee National Monument Facts